 • For proceeding to/returning from any garage, auction, or any other place the vehicle is stored before or after it is offered for sale.

-• For proceeding to /returning from a place where it is to be tested or inspected.
+• For proceeding to/returning from a place where it will be tested or inspected.

 • Proceeding/returning from a place it is broken up or dismantled.